hojmark/drift/README.md

 A user settings file can be created at `~/.config/drift/settings.json`.

-JSON Schemas are available to enable editor auto-completion and validation.
-Usage:
+JSON Schemas are available to enable editor auto-completion and validation:

 - [**Network spec schema**](https://raw.githubusercontent.com/hojmark/drift/refs/heads/main/src/Spec/embedded_resources/schemas/drift-spec-v1-preview.schema.json)
   Add this line at the top of your spec file: